GoogleChrome/web.dev/src/site/content/en/blog/web-components-io-2019/index.md

 _Hero image by Jason Tuinstra on Unsplash._

-_Editor’s note: The custom elements usage chart has been updated to show the full monthly usage data, as reported on [chromestatus.com](http://chromestatus.com).
+_Editor's note: The custom elements usage chart has been updated to show the full monthly usage data, as reported on [chromestatus.com](http://chromestatus.com).
 A previous version of this post included a graph at a 6-month granularity, without the most recent months.
 The